mageplaza/magento-2-delete-orders/README.md

 # Magento 2 Delete Orders free by Mageplaza

-**Mageplaza Delete Orders for Magento 2** helps admins completely remove unnecessary orders, invoices, shipments and credit memos which are arised during testing process.
+**Magento 2 Delete Orders** by Mageplaza helps admins completely remove unnecessary orders, invoices, shipments and credit memos which are arised during testing process.
 This helps simplify order management and get these arranged neater.

 ## Highlight features